 Getting to Jenbach (in the Inn Valley between Innsbruck and Kufstein) is easy by train or car.
 On day one we took the train from Hall in Tirol (just outside Innsbruck) to Jenbach and the Zillertalbahn from there.
 The entire journey took about 1 h 30 mins, including a 30-minute wait in Jenbach.
 The return journey was much quicker when we only had 6 minutes to change trains.

-On day 2 we took to the car to Jenbach.
+On day 2 we took the car to Jenbach.
 If you buy your train tickets at the station, you get a free parking ticket for the park and ride area.

 The Zell am Ziller train station is in the village, only minutes away from all the Gauderfest happenings.
 You won’t get closer by car.
 In fact, car parking is arranged at the Zillertal Arena a few kilometres away.
 Visitors are shuttled from there to Zell am Ziller by bus.
 Just remember if you come by car you risk traffic jams in the valley on busy tourist days.

 Tip: The old Zillertal steam locomotive still runs in the valley but only over weekends in low season and once a day in the high season.
 Find all the timetables for the Zillertalbahn as well as the Zillertal buses here.
-To find and book connections online, click here.

-Where to stay for the Gauderfest
+Where to Stay for the Gauderfest

 With more than 6000 overnight stays booked in the Ziller Valley for the 2018 Gauderfest, it’s safe to say you have to book in advance if you want to stay in the valley.
 Here are some recommendations.

 Hotel Gasthof Bräu – What better place to stay than in the hotel that once belonged to the original “Gauders”.
 Also, if you choose the right room, you can watch the parade from your window.
 The hotel terrace isn’t a bad spot either.
-Click here to check availability and prices.

-Camping Aufenfeld – If you’re traveling with kids, this is a great camp site with lots to do.
+Camping Aufenfeld – If you’re traveling with kids, this is a great campsite with lots to do.
 And you don’t have to bring a tent or caravan.
 There are also mobile homes and apartments to rent.
 The Aschau train station, from where you can take the train to Zell am Ziller, is within walking distance.
 Read my full review of Camping Aufenfeld here.